adfinis/pure_func/README.rst

 .. code-block:: text

-   Plain fibonacci: 1346269 (took 0.44782 seconds)
+   Plain fibonacci: 1346269 (took 0.44145 seconds)
-   Fibonacci with pure_func: 1346269 (took 0.00011 seconds)
+   Fibonacci with pure_cache: 1346269 (took 0.00011 seconds)
    Fibonacci with gcd_lru_cache: 1346269 (took 0.00002 seconds)
-   Fibonacci with pure_func(base=1]: 1346269 (took 5.64212 seconds)
+   Fibonacci with pure_cache(base=1]: 1346269 (took 5.47295 seconds)
-   Plain mergesort (took 0.33346 seconds)
+   Plain mergesort (took 0.33290 seconds)
-   Mergesort with pure_func (took 0.55300 seconds)
+   Mergesort with pure_cache (took 0.55644 seconds)

-If you are concerned about performance, you can use *gcd_lru_cache* directly and use *pure_func* for unit-tests only.
+If you are concerned about performance, you can use *gcd_lru_cache* directly and use *pure_cache* for unit-tests only.
 Consider this pattern:

 .. code-block:: python